willymcallister/willymcallister.github.io/_articles/charge.md

 $F \propto \dfrac{q_1\,q_2}{r^2}$

 The $\propto$ symbol means "proportional to".
-Later we will replace it with an $=$ sign by including a constant of proportionality in the equation.
-We go into a lot more detail in [this article](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics/ee-electric-force-and-electric-field/a/ee-electric-force).
+We will replace it with an $=$ sign by including a constant of proportionality in the equation in this article on [electric force](electric-force).

 Check out this marvelous 1959 educational video with Professor Eric Rogers from Princeton University demonstrating electric force.
 You can see Professor Rogers transfer charge from his "charging arrangement" machine to one balloon and then sharing that charge with another.